-Patients may be at increased risk for the development of gastrointestinal perforation (see also section 3.7.1 Clinical Trials) and gallbladder perforation (see section 3.7.2 Post marketing experience) when treated with bevacizumab.
+Patients may be at an increased risk for the development of gastrointestinal perforation and gall bladder perforation when treated with bevacizumab.
 Bevacizumab should be permanently discontinued in patients who develop gastrointestinal perforation.
 Patients treated for persistent, recurrent or metastatic cervical cancer with bevacizumab may be at increased risk of fistulae between the vagina and any part of the GI tract (GI-vaginal fistulae) (see section 3.7.1 Gastrointestinal perforation and Fistulae).
 Intra-abdominal inflammatory process may be a risk factor for gastrointestinal perforations in patients with metastatic carcinoma of the colon or rectum, therefore, caution should be exercised when treating these patients.

-Non-GI Fistulae (see section 3.7.1 Undesirable Effects, Clinical Trials)
+Non-GI fistulae (see section Undesirable Effects, Clinical Trials)

-Patients may be at increased risk for the development of fistulae when treated with bevacizumab (see Section 3.7.1.
-Undesirable Effects, Clinical Trials).

-Permanently discontinue bevacizumab in patients with TE (tracheoesophageal) fistula or any grade 4 fistula.
+Patients may be at increased risk for the development of fistulae when treated with bevacizumab.
+Permanently discontinue bevacizumab in patients with tracheoesophageal (TE) fistula or any Grade 4 fistula.
 Limited information is available on the continued use of bevacizumab in patients with other fistulae.
-In cases of internal fistula not arising in the GI tract, discontinuation of bevacizumab should be considered.
+In cases of internal fistula not arising in the gastrointestinal tract, discontinuation of bevacizumab should be considered.